luisgrases/luisync/README.md

 make sync-ssh-keys
 ```

 Now you are ready to start syncing your files.
 But before you do that.
 Fill the `PROJECT_FULL_PATH` variable on the Makefile.
-As its name indicates.
-This is the full path of the folder to be synced.
+As its name indicates, this is the full path of the folder to be synced.
 For example: ~/harbor/portal-api
 After you have set the `PROJECT_FULL_PATH` variable, call the following command:

 ```